Appian (NASDAQ:APPN) Releases FY 2022 Earnings Guidance

 Appian (NASDAQ:APPN – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $-0.830-$-0.800 for the period, compared to the Thomson Reuters consensus estimate of $-0.850.
 The company issued revenue guidance of $444 million-$446 million, compared to the consensus revenue estimate of $424.28 million.Appian also updated its Q1 2022 guidance to $-0.150-$-0.120 EPS.

-A number of analysts have issued reports on the stock.
-Truist Financial reduced their target price on shares of Appian from $100.00 to $65.00 in a research note on Friday, February 18th.
-Zacks Investment Research upgraded shares of Appian from a sell rating to a hold rating in a research note on Thursday, February 24th.
-Morgan Stanley reiterated a hold rating and issued a $60.00 target price on shares of Appian in a research note on Friday, February 18th.
-Finally, Barclays reduced their price objective on shares of Appian from $90.00 to $47.00 and set an underweight rating for the company in a research note on Wednesday, January 12th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and two have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, Appian presently has a consensus rating of Hold and a consensus target price of $84.40.
+A number of analysts have recently weighed in on the company.
+Truist Financial cut their target price on Appian from $100.00 to $65.00 in a research report on Friday, February 18th.
+Barclays dropped their price objective on Appian from $90.00 to $47.00 and set an underweight rating for the company in a research report on Wednesday, January 12th.
+Zacks Investment Research upgraded Appian from a sell rating to a hold rating in a research report on Thursday, February 24th.
+Finally, Morgan Stanley restated a hold rating and set a $60.00 price objective on shares of Appian in a research report on Friday, February 18th.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating and two have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has a consensus rating of Hold and a consensus target price of $84.40.

-In other Appian news, major shareholder Abdiel Capital Management, Llc purchased 126,350 shares of the stock in a transaction on Tuesday, February 1st.
-The shares were purchased at an average price of $58.34 per share, with a total value of $7,371,259.00.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Over the last quarter, insiders have purchased 242,850 shares of company stock valued at $13,342,224.
-Corporate insiders own 43.90% of the company’s stock.
+In related news, major shareholder Abdiel Capital Management, Llc purchased 126,350 shares of the firm’s stock in a transaction dated Tuesday, February 1st.
+The stock was bought at an average price of $58.34 per share, with a total value of $7,371,259.00.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+In the last three months, insiders bought 242,850 shares of company stock valued at $13,342,224.
+Insiders own 43.90% of the company’s stock.

-A number of institutional investors have recently made changes to their positions in the business.
-Penserra Capital Management LLC grew its holdings in shares of Appian by 60.3% in the 4th quarter.
-Penserra Capital Management LLC now owns 1,212 shares of the company’s stock worth $79,000 after purchasing an additional 456 shares during the last quarter.
-NEXT Financial Group Inc grew its holdings in shares of Appian by 21.6% in the 4th quarter.
-NEXT Financial Group Inc now owns 4,337 shares of the company’s stock worth $283,000 after purchasing an additional 770 shares during the last quarter.
-Flagship Harbor Advisors LLC grew its holdings in shares of Appian by 3.5% in the 4th quarter.
-Flagship Harbor Advisors LLC now owns 6,755 shares of the company’s stock worth $440,000 after purchasing an additional 229 shares during the last quarter.
-Squarepoint Ops LLC bought a new stake in shares of Appian in the 4th quarter worth about $721,000.
-Finally, Cubist Systematic Strategies LLC grew its holdings in shares of Appian by 37.6% in the 4th quarter.
-Cubist Systematic Strategies LLC now owns 29,096 shares of the company’s stock worth $1,897,000 after purchasing an additional 7,949 shares during the last quarter.
-81.02% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors have recently made changes to their positions in APPN.
+Morgan Stanley boosted its position in shares of Appian by 23.2% during the 2nd quarter.
+Morgan Stanley now owns 595,919 shares of the company’s stock valued at $82,087,000 after purchasing an additional 112,399 shares in the last quarter.
+Goldman Sachs Group Inc. boosted its holdings in Appian by 82.8% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 198,304 shares of the company’s stock worth $12,932,000 after acquiring an additional 89,819 shares in the last quarter.
+Bank Julius Baer & Co.
+Ltd Zurich bought a new position in Appian in the fourth quarter worth approximately $3,925,000.
+Barclays PLC boosted its holdings in Appian by 80.4% in the fourth quarter.
+Barclays PLC now owns 109,921 shares of the company’s stock worth $7,167,000 after acquiring an additional 48,983 shares in the last quarter.
+Finally, BlackRock Inc. boosted its holdings in Appian by 0.9% in the fourth quarter.
+BlackRock Inc. now owns 2,936,074 shares of the company’s stock worth $191,462,000 after acquiring an additional 27,200 shares in the last quarter.
+Institutional investors own 81.02% of the company’s stock.

 About Appian (Get Rating)